qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 "optimize" Key
 ==============

 The *optimize* key is a subkey of the :ref:`compile-options key<pages/tool/generator_config_ref#compile>`.
 It allows you to tailor the forms of code optimization that is applied to the Javascript code when the *build* version is created.
+The best way to set this key is by setting the :doc:`OPTIMIZE macro </pages/tool/generator_config_macros>` in your config's global *let* section.
 Currently, there are four categories which can be optimized.

 .. _pages/tool/generator_config_articles#strings: